 Zebrafish are omnivorous and should be fed a varied diet consisting of high-quality flakes or pellets designed for small tropical fish.
 Supplement their diet with occasional live or frozen foods like brine shrimp or daphnia.
 Feed them 2-3 times a day, only what they can consume in a few minutes.Lifespan

-Zebrafish have an average lifespan of 2-4 years, although with proper care, they can sometimes live longer.Interesting Facts
+Zebrafish have an average lifespan of 2-4 years, although with proper care, they can sometimes live longer.Common problems + quick fixes

 - Zebrafish are often used in scientific research to study gene function, embryonic development, and diseases, including cancer and cardiovascular diseases.